DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 J3 is the analog output of the DAC.
 It is impedance matched to 50 Ohms.

+## J4 - Terminal Block

+J4 is the 3.3V input to the analog section.

 # Jumpers

 ## JP1 - DAC Word Format